aniket-apisero1884/aniket-apisero1884/README.md

 - 👋 Hi, I’m Aniket Kulkarni
-- 👀 I’m interested in CS an dIT
+- 👀 I’m interested in CS and IT
 - 🌱 I’m currently learning Mulesoft and Salesforce and working as Software Engineer at Apisero.
 - 📫 How to reach me on aniket.d.kulkarni@gmail.com